Enhanced Long Wavelength Mermin-Wagner Fluctuations in Active Crystals and Glasses

-\SK{Finally, to comment on the non-universal nature of MW fluctuations in active systems, we highlight a recent result that demonstrated that the MW theorem is not valid in active systems, as MW fluctuations are strongly suppressed, leading to true long-range crystalline ordering in 2D \cite{Galliano2023}.
-This is in line with the non-equilibrium disordered-to-order transition observed in the Vicsek model \cite{Vicsek1995, Toner1998, Palacci2013}.
-However, in our model active solids with RTP particles in two dimensions, we observe an opposite violation of the MW theorem.
-Our results suggest stronger MW fluctuations, rather than suppressed ones as in Ref.\cite{Galliano2023}.
-It appears that the details of how activity drives these self-propelled particles (SPPs) will significantly determine whether long-wavelength density fluctuations will be enhanced or suppressed.
-Our recent works \cite{Umang2023, Rishabh2023} suggest that the presence of RTP active particles gets strongly coupled to the global and local shear modes of relaxation, which are collective in nature, leading to faster annealing similar to the oscillatory shear response of these solids.
-We believe that the nature of active driving efficiently gets coupled to the local shear modes, leading to enhanced phonon-like fluctuations in the system.
+For an out-of-equilibrium system, one does not expect the MWH theorem to hold like the equilibrium system, and there is plenty of work present in the literature, where for an out-of-equilibrium scenario the MWH theorem breaks down, i.e., the system shows a long-range crystalline ordered state in 2D.
+In a recent study \cite{Galliano2023}, it has been shown that due to active noise, the 2D system attains long-range crystalline order, which denotes that the MWH fluctuation in the system is suppressed.
+This result is in agreement with the out-of-equilibrium disorder-to-order transition observed in active systems \cite{Vicsek1995, Toner1998, Palacci2013}.
+Unlike these systems, our systems show MWH fluctuations to persist with a great strength due to the colored noise statistics of the self-propelled particles (SPPs) present in the system.
+Another recent studies \cite{Umang2023, Sharma2025} suggest that the RTPs get strongly coupled to the global and local shear modes of relaxation, which are collective in nature, leading to faster annealing similar to the oscillatory shear response of these solids.
+We believe that if active driving efficiently gets coupled to the local shear modes, then it will also lead to enhanced phonon-like fluctuations in the system.
 It will be interesting to investigate the effective phonon description in systems where activity suppresses the long wavelength density fluctuations as in Ref.\cite{Galliano2023}.
-Such studies may yield insight into whether the phonon dispersion changes consistently in those systems.
-However, our study will certainly motivate future research in these directions in two-dimensional active matters.}
+Such studies may shed insight into whether the phonon dispersion changes consistently in those systems.